oormicreations/VSRender/README.md

 Once you finish editing your awesome video.
 Click the the **VSRender tab** in the "N" panel.
 Set the number of **Parts**.
 It can be any number but will be typically the number of cores you have in your machine.

 Click the **Split** button.
 The frame range is split into specified parts.
 The frame count of each part is shown below this button.
 The last part frame count includes the remaining frames.
-This action creates shell scripts that contain he command for launching Blender in background with render arguments for specified frames.
+This action creates shell scripts that contain the command for launching Blender in background with render arguments for specified frames.

 Click the **Parallel Render** button to start rendering all parts at once.

 Tick the **Open Terminal** check box if you like to see the progress of renders in terminal windows.
 If it causes problems try unchecking it. (_Note: You can stop the renders by killing the process from System Monitor or from command line_)

+When the render is over, click the **Join Parts** button to join them.
+This is useful when you have rendered videos not image sequences.
+It uses ffmpeg to concatenate the parts.
+So it must be installed to use this feature.
+You can join them via cli also.

+**Out File Name** is the name of the joined video.
+You can use a custom ffmpeg **Command** to join them.
+The default **Extension** is mkv, but you can change it here before joining the parts.

+**Help | Source | Updates** brings you to this page on GitHub.